Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 47: 11/9/25: Did Easy Subraction Problem
 Did a problem today where it was just subracting continously until one number hit 0.

+Got stuck on an easy problem.
+Goign to take a break for an hour or so

 Also had to do the other easy divid by zero problem.

 Was pretty simple.